HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	For comparison, I would like to compute the regular band structure for my tight-binding model, without an external magnetic field.
 How can I do this?

 The band structure with zero magnetic field can be computed by setting the flux density as ``-nphi 0 1``.
-For example, we can compute the band structure of graphene by using the command ``python band_structure.py -lat honeycomb -nphi 0 1``.
+For example, we can compute the band structure of graphene by using the command ``band_structure -lat honeycomb -nphi 0 1``.

 Butterfly Questions
 -------------------

 .. admonition:: Question

-	I have plotted a Hofstadter butterfly for some custom model but there are spurious straggeling bands and aperiodicity in the spectrum.
+	I have plotted a Hofstadter butterfly for some custom model but there are spurious straggling bands and aperiodicity in the spectrum.
 What can I do to fix this?

 By default, the flux density in HofstadterTools is defined with respect to the lattice unit cell area.
 However, in some models, the minimal plaquette around which a particle can hop encloses an area that is smaller than the unit cell area.
 In these cases, in order to both restore periodicity and view the complete butterfly spectrum, you may need to define the flux density with respect to the area of a minimal plaquette.
 In general, compute the ratio ``n`` of the effective unit cell area (spanned by the hopping terms) and the area of a minimal hopping plaquette, and then append the flag ``--periodicity n``.